qiskit-community/qiskit-hackathon-singapore-19/preparation&installation.md

 - Jupyter notebook
 - Qiskit

-You can follow the instructions here to install the required software packages: https://qiskit.org/documentation/install.html Or here if you prefer following a video: https://www.youtube.com/watch?v=M4EkW4VwhcI&list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY&index=3
+You can follow the instructions here to install the required software packages: https://qiskit.org/documentation/install.html

+Or here if you prefer watching a video: https://www.youtube.com/watch?v=M4EkW4VwhcI&list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY&index=3

 ### Optional